-You have probably encountered this request before: As the checkout clerk rings up your purchases at the drugstore, he or she asks if you want to donate $1 to a charity ranging from cancer research to feeding hungry children.
+You have likely encountered this request before: As the checkout clerk rings up your purchases at the drugstore, he or she asks if you want to donate $1 to a charity ranging from cancer research to feeding hungry children.
 Next time you're asked, say yes.

 "These charitable donations help to provide much-needed health care services and to heighten awareness," says Walgreens spokesman Jim Cohn.

-While you're wandering the aisles in the store, toss a can or two of soup or beans in your cart.
-Many supermarkets help organizations host canned food drives at various times during the year by placing a bin at the entrance.
+While you're walking the aisles in the store, toss a can or two of soup or beans in your cart.
+Many supermarkets help organizations host canned-food drives at various times during the year by placing a bin at the entrance.
 After checking out, drop the cans in the bin as you leave.
-Coupons can make these food donations go even further.
+Coupons can help these food donations go even further.

-And let's not forget about when you are waiting in line perusing that National Enquirer, or while you are waiting and eyeing that Snickers bar, check to see if there's a donation jar by the register.
+And let's not forget about when you are waiting in line scanning that National Enquirer, or while you are waiting and eyeing that Snickers bar; check to see if there's a donation jar by the register.
 Local charities or neighborhood fundraisers often place donation jars there.
 By tossing in some spare change, you're helping a cause that has fewer resources and a limited marketing reach.
-Of course, you can always opt for a bigger charity like the Ronald McDonald House, which has donation containers at McDonald's registers, a perfect place to dump the change from your Big Mac combo meal.
+Of course, you can always choose a bigger charity like the Ronald McDonald House, which has donation containers at McDonald's registers, a perfect place to drop the change from your Big Mac combo meal.